 45. Differentiate between a cluster and a grid.

-46. Explain the architecture of Oracle Grid.
+46. Explain the architecture of the Oracle Grid.

 The Oracle Grid architecture pools large numbers of servers, storage, and networks into a flexible, on-demand computing resource for enterprise computing needs.
 The grid computing infrastructure continually analyzes the demand for resources and adjusts the supply accordingly.